- City Services

 The City Streets Division is working to minimize the mosquito population in Jacksonville.
-The City has a mosquito spray schedule to help accomplish this goal.
-You can help minimize places that mosquitoes breed and grow.
+Crews are busy all year round with preparation, providing education, and working the mosquito spraying zones to help accomplish this goal.
+You can also help minimize places that mosquitoes breed and grow.

 - Throw away old bottles and cans.

 - Clean overgrown ponds and stock with fish

 - Empty water from flowerpot dishes

 - Change water in birdbaths weekly

 - Clean leaf-clogged gutters

 - Throw away or destroy used tires